cm2435/deep-research-os/README.md

 - Node.js (for Inngest CLI)

 ## Entry point from inngest CLI:

+Navigate to localhost:8288 and you will find all of the available inngest events

 Run the initialize-research inngest event with a json compatable with ReportRequest, for example:

 ```json